 - 1. The limitations on non-resident, non-family employees in Section 7.1.1A. notwithstanding, there are no limits on the number of employees that may be present or on the hours that employees may be present on the APIARY LOT. - 2.
 The requirements of Section 7.1.1B. notwithstanding, BEEKEEPING activities may be conducted outdoors on the APIARY LOT. - 3.
 Smoking used to calm HONEY BEES during APIARY activities shall not constitute a violation of Section 7.1.1G. - 4.
-The requirements of Section 7.1.1J. notwithstanding, empty BEEHIVES may remain outdoors so long as upright and maintained. - B. All BEEKEEPING shall be in compliance with the State of Illinois Bees and Apiaries Act (510 ILCS 20/1 et. seq.) and all BEEHIVES and/ or NUCLEUS COLONY shall be registered with the Illinois Department of Agriculture as follows: - 1.
+The requirements of Section 7.1.1J. notwithstanding, empty BEEHIVES may remain outdoors so long as upright and maintained. - B. All BEEKEEPING shall be in compliance with the State of Illinois Bees and Apiaries Act (510 ILCS 20/1 et. seq.) and all BEEHIVES and/or NUCLEUS COLONY shall be registered with the Illinois Department of Agriculture as follows: - 1.
 A copy of the original Illinois Department of Agriculture Registration Certificate shall be provided to the Zoning Administrator prior to the issuance of the Zoning Compliance Certificate. - 2.
 The BEEKEEPER shall provide the Zoning Administrator with any changes or revisions to the Illinois Department of Agriculture Registration Certificate. - C. BEEKEEPING shall be in compliance with the Champaign County Nuisance Ordinance. - D. Number of BEEHIVES allowed. - 1.
-On a LOT with a LOT AREA of no more than 10,000 square feet, three four BEEHIVES shall be allowed.
-One NUCLEUS COLONY shall also be allowed for each authorized BEEHIVE.
-Each NUCLEUS COLONY shall be moved, disposed of, or combined with an authorized COLONY within 30 days after the date it is acquired. - 2.
-One additional BEEHIVE and one additional NUCLEUS COLONY shall be allowed for each additional 10,000-2,500 square feet of LOT AREA.
-Each NUCLEUS COLONY shall be moved, disposed of, or combined with an authorized COLONY within 30 days after the date it is acquired. - 3.
+On a LOT with a LOT AREA of no more than 10,000 square feet, four BEEHIVES shall be allowed.
+One NUCLEUS COLONY shall also be allowed for each authorized BEEHIVE. - 2.
+One additional BEEHIVE and one additional NUCLEUS COLONY shall be allowed for each additional 2,500 square feet of LOT AREA. - 3.
 Each NUCLEUS COLONY shall be moved, disposed of, or combined with an authorized COLONY within 45 days after the date it is acquired except that any NUCLEUS COLONY may be kept between August 15 and April 15 to mitigate winter bee losses. - 4.
 If the BEEKEEPER serves the community by removing a SWARM or SWARMS of HONEY BEES from locations where they are not desired, the BEEKEEPER may temporarily house the SWARM on the APIARY LOT in compliance with the standards set out in this ordinance and the Nuisance Ordinance for no more than 3 months from the date acquired, in addition to the other COLONIES allowed under this ordinance.
 One such SWARM may be housed at a given time on the APIARY LOT.
-The BEEKEEPER shall provide notice to the

-ZONING ADMINISTRATOR when the SWARM is temporarily established on the APIARY LOT and when the SWARM has been relocated to another location from the APIARY LOT.
+The BEEKEEPER shall provide notice to the ZONING ADMINISTRATOR when the SWARM is temporarily established on the APIARY LOT and when the SWARM has been relocated to another location from the APIARY LOT.